jrmsq/jrmciso/README.md

 What started as a basic SecurityOnion setup has grown into a **full enterprise-grade detection and monitoring platform**.
 I'm not just following tutorials—I'm solving real problems, writing custom detection rules, and building the kind of visibility that organizations need and implement.

-Every system I configure, every alert I tune, every incident playbook I write is building the technical foundation and strategic mindset I need to lead security programs.
+Every system I configure, every alert I tune, and every incident playbook I write build the technical foundation and strategic mindset I need to lead security programs.

 This repository is my proof of work.